Agostinodn/Agostinodn/README.md

-### Hi there ✌
+### Hi there, I'm Agostino 👋🏻

-I'm Agostino.

 💻 Junior Web Developer

 🎨 UI/UX Designer.

-Frontend side I use the latest technologies such as HTML5, CSS3 and ES6 using Angular
+Frontend side i use the latest technologies such as HTML5, CSS3 and ES6 and TYPESCRIPT through the Angular framework